For info on the thematic structure, see the introduction page.

 3.15 A Truce and a Duel 1: Menelaos - Paris

-Both 'Truce and Duel' themes discuss and undermine the Trojan war-myth from the inside.
+Both "Truce and Duel" themes discuss and undermine the Trojan war-myth from the inside.
 First a duel between the two husbands of Helen.
 This of course should have happened right at the beginning of the war.
 It is the best option - but only if Helen went with Paris voluntarily.
 If she was abducted (surely the original myth), that would be quite another case.
 Then, since no Paris can be found on the battlefield, a duel between both side's champions without divine intervention.

 3.15 Paris on the battlefield

-"Pretty boy" Paris is a bit of a shirker - something Achilles would be called if he were not Achilles.
+Beautiful Paris is a bit of a shirker - something Achilles would be called if he were not Achilles.

 3.38 Paris, you pretty boy

-In Homer, Aphrodite's bribe, 'the most beautiful woman in the world', is given to him by the goddess making him extremely attractive to women.
+In Homer, Aphrodite's bribe, "the most beautiful woman in the world", is given to him by the goddess making him extremely attractive to women.
 Helen falls in love with him and follows him to Troy.

 3.64 do not blame me for the gods' gifts